 Application to the PLA process does not guarantee credits will be applied, so please read the qualifications carefully.
 Speak with your Academic Advisor about whether your experience can qualify for university credit.

 This portfolio will include a description of an institutional or corporate training course, the date it was completed, number of hours of training and other essential information, such as a course description.
 More information, including the type of training that qualifies, is available on the professional training portfolio page.

 - Write an experiential learning essay on an approved topic.

-Experiential essays must be selected from a list of approved topics and written in Kolb’s experiential learning model.
+Experiential essays must be selected from a list of approved topics and written in Kolb’s experiential learning model, which shows how knowledge has been gained from concrete experience, reflection, theory and application.
 Review the experiential learning essay topic list and Kolb’s learning model to find out more.